Does exercise lower blood sugar?

 The bottom line in succeeding to exercise

 Accept exercise as a necessary part of life and make it a fun thing to do at the same time.
 For me, it’s music.
 It gives me a “high” feeling that I just can’t describe.
 It’s my exercise buddy.
 There are times if I am waiting somewhere for something, I find myself doing isometric exercises too.
+So does exercise lower blood sugar?
 Exercise is good for my mind as well.
 For me?

 Walking is the best exercise to lower blood sugar.
 Maybe yours will be different.
 It doesn’t matter.
 Enjoy.
 Do it.
 Nothing like climbing that mountain to see the view once you get to the top!